 These additional areas have slightly different policies from the original SEZs, so they are referred to using different terminology.

 Regardless, thanks to both the SEZs and the various other new economic zones, a multilevel, diversified pattern of opening and integrating coastal areas with river, border, and inland areas has been established throughout the country.
+Many of these regions are among the best places to visit in China today.

 Key Economic Policies of Chinese SEZs